billyvinning/crayon/README.rst

 Build
 -----

-To build the package, execute the following:
+To build the package with GCC 12.2.1, execute the following:

 .. code-block:: console